Porges/ways-to-play/src/games/pai-tong/index.md

 money-suited cards (120 cards total, four copies of each card).
 Any style of card will work.

+In Thailand playing cards are produced by government monopoly, so all decks are the same.

+{% image src="thai_money_cards.jpg" alt="" noborder=true %}
+Thai-style government-printed money cards.
+{%imageEnd%}

 ### Setup & Play

 Shuffle the cards, and deal six cards to all players, then a second round of six